danielkuc/danielkuc/README.md

 # Hi there!:wave: I'm Dan.
-### A self-taught software developer and aspiring backend developer.
+### A self-taught programmer and aspiring backend developer.

 ## :construction: What I work with: